-BCM Business Continuity Management & GRC Software isn’t just about creating a recovery plan for your organisation.
-E.g. an office fire with GRC software automatically texting office workers to “Please proceed to leave the building immediately with care”.
-Yes, this is a significant part of it, BCM Business continuity management is all about having a structured, solidified plan in place for your enterprise to face these scenarios.
+BCM Business Continuity Management and GRC Software isn't just about creating a recovery plan for your organisation.
+For an instance, if your office building catches fire, the GRC software installed in your system will automatically text office workers to "Please proceed to leave the building immediately with care".
+Yes, this is a significant part of it, BCM (Business continuity management) is all about having a structured, solidified plan in place for your enterprise to face these scenarios.
 On and off premise GRC solutions for these circumstances is crucial

 Overall, it's about giving risk managers the correct tools to automate, document, analyse and respond to these events at a moments notice.